How to Make Louvered Doors and Window Shutters

-Louvers, in installations such as louvered doors or window shutters, are an attractive way to provide privacy and security while allowing for the free-flow of air on both sides of the louvers.
+Louvers, in installations such as louvered doors or window shutters, are an attractive way to provide privacy and security while allowing for the free flow of air.
 Many people will buy louvered bi-fold doors for closets or position them as a screen for a dressing area.

 What many woodworkers don't realize is just how easy it is to make louvers.
-The key is in a jig for use with your router, as a proper router jig will make it quite simple to align your louvers... evenly.
+The key is to use a jig with your router.
+A proper router jig will make it quite simple to align your louvers evenly.

-In this set, we build a shutter for a window that is inconveniently positioned in a shower enclosure.
-However, the same principle is easily adapted for any interior door or exterior wood shutter, using the same mortise and tenon joinery for the rails and stiles.
+While these directions demonstrate building a custom-sized window shutter, the same principle is easily adapted for any interior door or exterior wood shutter, using the same mortise and tenon joinery for the rails and stiles.

 - Materials for rails and stiles for your particular application